Hi : ) I’m Sade.

 Career-wise, I’ve been many things: namely an admissions counselor, teacher, and writer.
 As a USC graduate, Girl Scout Gold Award recipient, and social justice advocate, I’m passionate about this world and the people in it.
-Education, travel, and social connection remain the threads that connect each of my hobbies and professions.
+Education, travel, activism, and wellness remain the threads that connect all my hobbies and professions.

-Based in Oakland, I currently serve as the Assistant Director of Admissions for The Nueva School.
-I am also a USF student, pursuing my Masters in International and Multicultural Education.
-My graduate research explores the relationship between folktales/storytelling/poetry and critical consciousness for oppressed peoples in racialized societies.
+Based in Oakland, I currently serve as the Assistant Director of Admissions for a school in the Bay Area, and also coordinate a program on campus that supports under-represented students in the community.
+I’m also a USF student, pursuing my Masters in International and Multicultural Education.
+My graduate research explores inclusion, school culture transformation, and student perceptions of belonging for Black students in predominantly white schools.

-In my previous chapter, a personal journey led me to Thailand, where I spent seven months as the sole PreK-12 English teacher in a rural Elephant Village.
-It was in Thailand that I discovered my love–need, really–for travel, as well as my love for writing about it.
+In a previous chapter, a personal journey led me to Thailand, where I spent seven months as an English teacher in a rural Elephant Village.
+It was in Thailand that I discovered my love for travel, as well as my love for writing about it.

-Finally, my graduate coursework and research interests are heavily steeped in Critical Race Theory.
-With the times being what they are, I find myself writing more frequently about race in America, the Black experience, and perhaps unusually, Whiteness.
-I hope to use this space to flesh out race in ways I have not yet seen, and to stimulate discussions I feel we are not having as a country.
+Finally, my graduate coursework is heavily steeped in Critical Race Theory.
+With the times being what they are — crazy! — I find myself writing more frequently about race in America, the Black experience, and perhaps unusually, Whiteness.
+I hope to use this space to flesh out race in ways I haven’t yet seen, and to stimulate discussions I feel we aren’t having widely enough as a country.
+I write mostly for my own reflection, but I also love a good dialogue.
+So feel free to chime in!

 “Another world is not only possible, she is on her way.